httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Integers larger than 15 digits can be supported in a variety of ways; for example, by using a String ({{string}}), Byte Sequence ({{binary}}), or a parameter on an Integer that acts as a scaling factor.

+While it is possible to serialise Integers with leading zeros (e.g., "0002", "-01") and signed zero ("-0"), these distinctions may not be preserved by implementations.

 Note that commas in Integers are used in this section's prose only for readability; they are not valid in the wire format.